-In February 2017, the FASB issued ASU 2017-06, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), Health and Welfare Benefit Plans (Topic 965): Employee
+In February 2017, the FASB issued ASU 2017-06, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), Health and Welfare Benefit Plans (Topic 965): Employee Master Trust Reporting.
+The amendments in ASU 2017-06 clarify presentation requirements for a plan's interest in a master trust.
+This guidance is effective for fiscal years beginning after December 31, 2018.
+We are currently evaluating the impact the adoption of this guidance will have on the financial statements and related disclosures.

-PROFIT SHARING AND RETIREMENT PLAN OF EAGLE MATERIALS INC. NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2016
+PROFIT SHARING AND RETIREMENT PLAN OF EAGLE MATERIALS INC. NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2017